jruizgit/rules/docs/js/reference.md

 * `whenAll` and `whenAny` label the antecendent definition of a rule
 * `run` and `runAsync` label the consequent definition of a rule
-* `whenStart` labels the action to be taken when starting the ruleset

 ```javascript
 var d = require('durable');